-McKay Hall houses approximately 160 students in double and triple rooms with shared, suite-style bathrooms.
+McKay Hall houses approximately 160 students mostly in double rooms with shared, suite-style bathrooms.
 Located on the bank of the scenic Hillsborough River, it is near Plant Hall and the library.
 Residents also enjoy easy access to picnic tables and a sand volleyball court.

 Straz Hall, an apartment-style, eight-story building, houses more than 480 students.